 Alternatives for transportation energy have been one of the most studied venues for alternative energy in the United States and around the world.
 With rising gas prices, many options are emerging as substitutes for gasoline, including previously mentioned ethanol fuels.
 Other sources have included electric and hybrid vehicles, as well as fuel cells and fly wheels.

 In recent history, the use of the term alternative energy has spurred controversy among some energy suppliers and manufacturers.
-A term that allows for government incentives, some have fought to include fossil fuels and nuclear energy as sources of alternative energy.
+A term that allows for government incentives, some have fought to include fossil fuels and nuclear energy as alternative sources of energy.
 Others have argued, however, that the negative consequences of theses sources – their high carbon dioxide emissions – exclude them from the category.
 In the eyes of many, alternative energy sources are meant to combat negative energy problems, and these create more by contributing to global warming.